 More and more people are looking to recreate in the Reedy River.
-The good news is that recreation in the Reedy River is only a problem 24-48 hours after a rain event.
+The good news is that recreation in the Reedy River is mainly only a problem 24-48 hours after a rain event.
 A good rule of thumb - if the river is brown with sediment, keep out!

 The Good News